At Risk Youth Mentoring

-Our summer camp is an extension to the youth mentoring program.
-The camp focuses on the student’s role in the community, while reinforcing academics in reading, math, and civics.
+Our summer program is an extension of the youth mentoring program.
+The camp focuses on the student’s role in the community while reinforcing academics in reading, math, and civics.
 The camp runs daily, Monday through Friday, for the month of July.

 Senior Leadership Academy

 The academy is made up of youth grades 6-12 who work on leadership and civic commitment.
 The students meet quarterly for leadership retreats, partake in community events, and implement service projects while building their interpersonal skills and increasing their self-worth.

 The Butterfly group is designed for girls ages 9 to 21.
 The program is designed to build a community of support for the girls as they learn to bridge between their home culture and that of the USA, emphasizing acculturation over assimilation.
 Girls are paired with adult female mentors to guide, motivate, and encourage them as they become successful and productive citizens.